-Most people have a bottle of apple cider vinegar sitting in their pantry, but few realize what a goldmine this ubiquitous (and oh-so-cheap!) ingredient is.
-ACV (essentially just the byproduct of fermented apples) has a plethora of home, beauty and health uses stemming from the potassium, pectin, malic acid, calcium, enzymes, proteins and good bacteria in it.
+Most people have a bottle of apple cider vinegar sitting in their pantry, but few realize what a gold mine this ubiquitous (and oh-so-cheap!) ingredient is.
+ACV (essentially just the byproduct of fermented apples) has a plethora of home, beauty, and health uses stemming from the potassium, pectin, malic acid, calcium, enzymes, proteins, and good bacteria in it.

 Apples are a naturally potent source of malic acid, which boosts immunity, detoxifies metals from our bodies, and contributes to overall healthy skin.
 Using these acids in a facial peel is particularly helpful for evening out complexions, especially if you have age spots or sun damage.

 Apple cider vinegar is great for neutralizing odors—including your own.
 Simply swipe some on your armpits to combat bacteria as a deodorant or when you don’t have time to wash.
 (Don’t worry, the vinegar smell will soon dissipate.)

 Add a cup of ACV to your bath water for an easy remedy to soothe a sunburn.

 Dilute ACV with anywhere from 1 to 4 parts water (depending on how sensitive or oily your skin is), and dab or swipe it on with a cotton ball for an easy toner to treat irritated or acne-prone skin.
 It combats oil without drying out your skin, and can even help fade scars and sun spots.